naultran/Tutorials_and_Workshops/IPSTP_2024_single-cell/README.md

 ### 3. Open notebook file
 Using the file menu, open the appropriate notebook (.Rmd) file for the session.
 Follow the instructions in this file.

+For a more friendly look at the material, be sure to click on __Visual__ in the top left corner just above the code.

 -----------------------------
-Author: Rance Nault, PhD, Michigan State University Reviewed by:
+Author: Rance Nault, PhD, Michigan State University <br>
+Reviewed by: <br>
-Date: July 23, 2024
+Date: July 23, 2024 <br>

 Please feel free to contact naultran[at]msu.edu if you have any questions about this material.